Betfair is the World’s Largest Peer to Peer Betting Exchange

 To calculate your commission first take 5% of €350 = €17.5, then deduct 26% (€4.55) to see the commission taken is €12.95.

-Note: it is possible to open a Betfair account in USD, GBP, EUR, DKK, SEK, AUD, HKD or NOK currency.
-But, points are always earned based on commission paid in UK pound (GBP).
+Note: it is possible to open a Betfair account in Australian Dollars, Canadian Dollars, Euros, Hong Kong Dollars, Krone, Kroner, Kronor, Singapore Dollars, U.K. Pounds, or U.S. Dollars.
+However, as I just showed in the example above, points are always earned based on commission paid in the UK pound (GBP) equivalent.

 Betfair Betting Exchange Compared

-Keep in mind, as you wager at Betfair you’ll accumulate points.
-These help reduce the effective commission rate.
-This makes their already favourable odds even more favourable.
-Also, don’t underestimate the fact that Betfair calculates commission only after a market settles using “net market win”.
-This allows us to hedge our bets, minimising loss, or locking in a win, in a vig free environment.
-We only pay commission in the times, and on the amounts, we come out ahead.
-We can’t do the same in an affordable way at a bookmaker due to the vig.
-So, as you can see, Betfair offers even better value than the 2.5% to 3.5% advantage we start off needing to overcome.
+Keep in mind, as you wager at Betfair you’ll accumulate points that reduce the effective commission rate; this makes their already favourable odds even more favourable.
+Also, don’t underestimate the fact that Betfair calculates commission only after the market is settled using “net market win”.
+This allows us to hedge our bets, minimising loss or locking in a win, in a vig free environment while only paying commission in the times, and on the amounts, we come out ahead.
+This can’t be done at a bookmaker anywhere close to affordable due to the vig, so as you can see Betfair offers even better value than a 2.5% advantage we start off needing to overcome.

 Using Betfair to Minimise a Loss

-If you understand how Betfair works, you can use them to minimise loss.
-There are times when a match isn’t going our way and we are desperate to get out of a wager for a small loss.
-I had this happen watching a Russian Division 1 football match.
-18 minutes into the match the score was nil-nil and the in-play betting odds were:
+For the reason it’s similar to teaching you how to suck eggs, many Betfair reviews omit covering how to use Betfair to minimise a loss.
+This however can be one of the most powerful features of their site.
+There are times when a match just isn’t going our way and we desperately want to get out of the wager for a small loss.
+A recent example of this, I was watching a Russian Division 1 football match where 18 minutes into the match the score was nil-nil and the in-play betting odds were:

 Betfair Review Sample